deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 We want to build tools to break the sentences in the reviews into sub-windows or contexts, grouping them by their SentenceID.

 * For deep-belief networks (DBNs), we'll build a simple moving window and label each window within a sentence by sentiment.
 We'll be using a "sequence moving window" approach with the Viterbi algorithm to label phrases.
 This is similar to the approach used by Ronan Collobert et al in the paper [Natural Language Processing (Almost) From Scratch](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35671.pdf).
 The features are word vectors, which will be explained below.
-* For recursive neural tensor networks (RNTNs), another type of neural net, we'll demonstrate how to label trees as sub-contexts.
-Each sub-node of the tree matches a span, or sub-window, that also has a particular label.
-[Created by Richard Socher et al](http://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf), a recursive neural tensor network is a tree-parsing algorithm in which neural nets are attached to the individual nodes on a binary tree.
-The leaves of the tree are word vectors.

 We focus on sub-contexts for sentiment analysis because context and subcontexts, not isolated words, are what capture sentiment signals best.
 A context including "not" or "no" will nullify a positive word, requiring a negative label for the whole word group.
 We need to be able to capture this sentiment in our feature space, otherwise it is nearly useless.